 What does a flight to Dubai cost?Return flight prices from Western Europe to Dubai start from 300-400EUR depending on the travel period and how much in advance you book.
-Use the link below to find the best deals for your flight to Dubai!

 How expensive are Dubai hotels?You will find some of the world’s most expensive hotels in Dubai, but there are plenty more affordable options as well.
 The cheapest room for 2 at Burj Al Arab will cost you almost 2.000EUR/ night, or you can stay a week for the same price at most ‘regular’ hotels.

 The price will highly depend on the hotel you choose, the location, the number of people/rooms, travel period, etc. The best way to get a quick idea is by checking websites like booking.com.
 It’s also often the quickest and the most transparent way to book a hotel.
 On top of that you can use their handy map and compare hotels at the best location.
 The nicest places to stay in Dubai are close to the beach, and in particular Jumeirah Beach, Jumeirah Beach Residence at The Walk, and The Palm.

 TIP: Keep in mind that accommodation prices don’t include municipality taxes and fees which add up to more than 20% and which you pay at the hotel!